QCrBox/QCrBox/docs/index.md

 !!! welcome "Welcome to QCrBox!"

-    This project provides an open-source platform aimed at revolutionizing general & quantum crystallography by addressing the field's core challenges: complex workflows, software interoperability, and reproducibility barriers.
+    QCrBox is an open-source platform aimed at revolutionizing general & quantum crystallography by addressing the field's core challenges: complex workflows, software interoperability, and reproducibility barriers.